OCram85/PSCredentialStore/README.md

 You can find the [reference](/docs/PSCredentialStore.md) in the /docs/ path as well.

-Requirements
+:vulcan_salute: Requirements
 ============

 - PowerShell >= `5.1`
 - .NET Framework >= `4.6` or .NET Core >= `1.0`

-Installation
+:hammer_and_wrench: Installation
 ============

-PowerShellGallery.com (Recommended Way)
+:artificial_satellite: PowerShellGallery.com (Recommended Way)
 ---------------------------------------

 * Make sure you use PowerShell 5.1 or higher with `$PSVersionTable`.